Fort Lauderdale Prenuptial Agreement Lawyer

 Serving Pompano Beach & Beyond

 Aside from child custody arrangements, the division of financial assets is easily one of the most hotly contested issues when couples divorce in Florida.
-To protect each other during marriage and the divorce process (should it occur), more men and women in Coral Springs and Pompano Beach are considering prenuptial agreements than in years past.
+To protect each other during marriage and the divorce process (should it occur), more men and women in Fort Lauderdale and Pompano Beach are considering prenuptial agreements than in years past.

-For more than 20 years, our Coral Springs prenuptial agreement attorney at Stuart N. House, P.A., has fought for clients' rights in court.
+For more than 20 years, our Fort Lauderdale prenuptial agreement attorney at Stuart N. House, P.A., has fought for clients' rights in court.
 Attorney House can help you understand the ins and outs of prenuptial agreements, so you can approach the process of drafting and executing a premarital agreement with confidence.

 What Is a Prenuptial Agreement?